 7. Apps are designed to connect us with friends and provide lighthearted entertainment

 If you believe this, you might be overlooking signs of tech obsession.
+You might also be giving tech companies more personal data than you'd really want to.

 When you identify a belief that keeps you locked in to a behavior, you're better equipped to notice those thoughts as they emerge... and thus, you may just find it easier to make different decisions!